BlasBenito/distantia/README.md

 ### P-values

 The package `distantia` implements restricted permutation tests to help assess the significance of dissimilarity scores.
-It accepts different setups to support different data assumptions.
+It supports different setups to support different data assumptions.

 For example, the configuration below re-arranges complete rows within 7